skip to main content

 If you’re in a fiber internet neighborhood, lucky you!
 Verizon Fios, AT&T Fiber, and Optimum are close competitors in price and speed, but Verizon and AT&T customers seem to be happier with their service long-term.

 If you have a choice between Optimum and another cable internet provider like Spectrum, we used to be all in for Spectrum for its long-term pricing and higher customer satisfaction scores.
 However, that’s changing.
-In January of 2024, Optimum changed its post-promotion pricing policy and now hikes prices only $30 per month after two years.
+In January of 2026, Optimum started offering five-year price locks on all plans.
+It’s a breath of fresh air!

 We still have some doubts related to Optimum’s low satisfaction scores, but its long-term prices are no longer a big concern.